eltonjr/microservices-exercise/README.md

 * **ws-demographics**: Written in Java.
 Holds demographic infos about each city.
 * **ws-business**: Written in NodeJs.
 Stores current business running in each city.

-There is also a **client** which is a Single Page Application running behind an NGINX.
+There is also a **ws-client** which is a Single Page Application running behind an NGINX.
 The webpage interacts with the webservices to GET data to be displayed and to POST data to be stored in the webservices.

 ## How to run